-To summarize: if all beginning and ending times are not roughly the same, or if a parenthesized number appears, some data may be unavailable, and you may want to base your evaluation on a different time segment that includes more complete data.
-Whenever the multifile report is based on incomplete data, the Row Average statistic may be weighted unfairly in favor of one or more nodes.
+To summarize: if all beginning and ending times are not roughly the same or if a parenthesized number appears, some data might be unavailable, and you might want to base your evaluation on a different time segment that includes more complete data.
+Whenever the multifile report is based on incomplete data, the Row Average statistic can be weighted unfairly in favor of one or more nodes.

-Note: While interpreting MONITOR statistics, keep in mind that the collection interval has no effect on the accuracy of MONITOR rates.
+While interpreting MONITOR statistics, keep in mind that the collection interval has no effect on the accuracy of MONITOR rates.
 It does, however, affect levels, because these represent sampled data.
 In other words, the smaller the collection interval, the more accurate MONITOR level statistics will be.
-(For more information on MONITOR rates and levels, refer to the VMS Monitor Utility Manual.)
+(For more information on MONITOR rates and levels, refer to the OpenVMS System Manager's Manual.)